BlockchainCourseNTU/hello-dapp/boilerplate.md

    }
    ```

 3. Add format rules in a new file `.prettierrc`, see explanations for these configs and a complete list [here](https://prettier.io/docs/en/options.html).
+The *.sol rules adhere to the [solididty style guide](https://docs.soliditylang.org/en/latest/style-guide.html).

    ```json
    {